bgamari/ghc-wiki-import/building/getting-the-sources.md

-Then read [how to use git with GHC](working-conventions/git) and [how to contribute a patch to GHC](working-conventions/fixing-bugs) (including Git specific guidelines).
+**PLEASE READ THIS:** There are some specific Git workflows which will make GHC development a lot more pleasant; read [how to use git with GHC](working-conventions/git) and [how to contribute a patch to GHC](working-conventions/fixing-bugs) for suggestions about this.